By Terry Corbell

 From that develop a three to five word branding slogan.

 Create a simple logo that tells your story.
-(See: The Link between a Simple Logo and Branding Success.)
+Just a simple logo can lead to branding success.

-Think 1930s for business success.
-Consumer attitudes are changing.
+Think 1930s for business success as consumer attitudes are changing.
 That also means making sure you continually strive to build trust with consumers.
 If you’re family owned, say so.

 Being environmentally conscious doesn’t hurt either.
-Here’s a checklist for branding and selling your business as green.
+Brand and sell your business as green.

 Make your sentences short – shorter, the better.
 As they say, less is often more.